rougier/numpy-100/README.rst

                                              np.arange(0, Z.shape[1], k), axis=1)

 #.
-How to implement the Game of Life using numpy arrays ? (★★★)
+How to implement the Game of Life using numpy arrays? (★★★)

    .. code-block:: python